gtank/obfs4bridge/README.md

 ### Persisting data

 When a tor relay runs for the first time, it will generate keys and cache information about the tor network.
 To maintain the same relay identity across restarts, we have to persist these keys.
-We'll do this in Docker is with a [data volume](https://docs.docker.com/engine/userguide/containers/dockervolumes/), which we'll name `tor-data`.
+We'll do this in Docker with a [data volume](https://docs.docker.com/engine/userguide/containers/dockervolumes/), which we'll name `tor-data`.
 Run the following command on your Docker host to create it:

 ```
 docker create -v /var/lib/tor --name tor-data gtank/obfs4bridge /bin/true